-Getting an education is becoming increasingly expensive, but that isn’t deterring people from doing it.
+Getting a Master’s degree is becoming increasingly expensive, but it isn’t deterring people from doing it.
 Presently, more than one-third of Americans over 25 have a college degree or higher.
-According to Forbes, in 1989 a four-year degree was $26,902, but now it’s jumped to $104,480.
+According to Forbes, in 1989, a four-year degree was $26,902, but now it’s jumped to $104,480.
 This means many students are leaving college with robust amounts of debt, unsure if they’ll be able to recoup the money they’ve spent once they enter the labor market.
-In 2019, student loan debt met an all-time high of $1.41 trillion which shows just how much of a pressing issue it is.
+In 2019, student loan debt met an all-time high of $1.41 trillion, which shows how pressing it is.

 Despite the costs, many argue that education is one of the only ways to level the playing field between social classes and improve earning potential.
 While education certainly isn’t the only way to attain this end goal, it can be a stepping stone.
-A college degree can increase your earning potential by making you an average of $1 million in additional earnings in your lifetime.
-You’d also be half as likely to be unemployed as those who only have a high school diploma.
+A college degree can increase your earning potential by earning an average of $1 million in additional earnings in your lifetime.
+You’d also be half as likely unemployed as those with only a high school diploma.

-Seeing as it’s always nice to start with the positives, we’ll explore how master’s degrees can be beneficial.
-Below, you’ll find a couple of convincing reasons why grad school may be worth the expense.
+As it’s always nice to start with the positives, we’ll explore how master’s degrees can be beneficial.
+Below, you’ll find several convincing reasons why grad school may be worth the expense.

 Better Earning Potential

 Aside from gaining specialized knowledge, one benefit of getting a degree is that it can help improve your earning potential.
 This can be buttressed by the Social Security Administration, which found that men with bachelor’s degrees earned $900,000 more in median lifetime earnings than a high school graduate.
-Women also benefited from having degrees as they earned $630,000 more than your average high school grad.
+Women also benefited from having degrees, earning $630,000 more than your average high school grad.

-It is important to note that how much more you earn is dependant on the degree or majors you choose.
+It is important to note that how much you earn depends on your degree or major.
 For example, Georgetown’s Center on Education and the Workforce found that people who majored in biology and life sciences with advanced degrees earned 63% more than those with just a bachelor’s degree.
-Those who majored in health and medical preparatory programs at the graduate-level had even greater potential, earning 137% more than those with a bachelor’s degree.
+Those who majored in health and medical preparatory programs at the graduate level had even greater potential, earning 137% more than those with a bachelor’s degree.

 High-Level Career Opportunities

 Depending on the career path you decide to take, some require graduate degrees.
 It would be beneficial to get a master’s degree in such scenarios as it makes your career aspirations more attainable.
-For instance, if you wanted to become a professor of education, you may want to consider an Ed.D program to prepare you for working in academia.
-The right education could prepare you for the unique challenges you’ll face working in education, and hopefully be financially rewarding too.
+For instance, if you want to become a professor of education, you may want to consider an Ed.D program to prepare you for working in academia.
+The proper education could prepare you for the unique challenges you’ll face working in education and hopefully be financially rewarding too.

-Other professions that require a master’s degree are a physician assistant, a genetic counselor, or a nurse practitioner.
+Other professions that require a master’s degree are physician assistant, genetic counselor, or nurse practitioner.

 Broaden Your Horizons

 Career development doesn’t always follow a linear path.
-At times, it takes different twists and turns depending on your interests and circumstances.
+It takes different twists and turns to depend on your interests and circumstances.
 At some point, you may want to further your career or even break into a different industry entirely.
 Having a master’s degree or higher can make such transitions easier.
 If, for example, you wanted to go from a career in medicine to one in public health, an advanced degree could open up new opportunities for you.
 A real-life example would be going from being a nurse to becoming a nutritionist or an emergency medical technician.

 Good for Social Networks

 A final pro of getting a master’s degree is what it can do for your social network.
 It’s a way of developing strong and weak ties that could help boost your career at various points.
 Your social network can be built on campus by participating in events or joining student organizations.
-Social media and school alumni networking sites could also help for building your network.
-The people that you engage with and befriend during your time in graduate school could end up giving you job recommendations or career opportunities in the future.
+Social media and school alumni networking sites could also help build your network.
+The people you engage with and befriend during your time in graduate school could give you job recommendations or career opportunities.

 It’s been established that getting a master’s degree has its benefits, but what are the disadvantages?
-Here are a few that could help you decide whether getting one is the best thing for you.
+Here are a few that could help you decide whether getting one is best for you.

 The Labor Market is Changing

-A con for getting a master’s degree is the ever-changing needs of the labor market thanks to technology.
-Nowadays, employers are looking for tech-literate individuals as well as those with soft skills that are able to adapt to the fast-paced and ever-changing market.
-Some of the most in-demand skills right now that employers in certain industries are beginning to favor over degrees are coding, computer graphics, and social media marketing.
-IBM is a perfect example of a company that fits this description as 15% of its U.S. employees don’t have a college degree.
-President of talent, Joanna Daley says “ …instead of looking exclusively at candidates who went to college, IBM now looks at candidates who have hands-on experience via a coding boot camp or an industry-related vocational class.”
+A con for getting a master’s degree is the ever-changing needs of the labor market, thanks to technology.
+Nowadays, employers are looking for tech-literate individuals with soft skills that can adapt to the fast-paced and ever-changing market.
+Some of the most in-demand skills employers in specific industries are beginning to favor over degrees are coding, computer graphics, and social media marketing.
+IBM is a perfect example of a company that fits this description, as 15% of its U.S. employees don’t have a college degree.
+President of talent Joanna Daley says, “ …instead of looking exclusively at candidates who went to college, IBM now looks at candidates who have hands-on experience via a coding boot camp or an industry-related vocational class.”

-To show just how much of an impact technology is making, businesses are not only seeking those with IT skills, but they’re also using technology like smart automation in the race for talent to source the right people.
+To show just how much of an impact technology is making, businesses seek those with IT skills and use technology like smart automation in the race for talent to source the right people.

 Not all Opportunities Require Degrees

 Spending thousands on graduate school may not be necessary if you opt for a vocational career and attend trade school instead.
-You can get the average trade school degree for $33,000 while a bachelor’s degree will set you back by $127,000.
+You can get an average trade school degree for $33,000, while a bachelor’s degree will earn you back $127,000.

-You may also find lower competition in trade industries which makes securing a job easier.
+You may also find lower competition in trade industries, making securing a job easier.
 There is a shortage of truck drivers in the truck driving industry that could be filled, for instance.
-The bottom line is that there are plenty of jobs that will earn you 5 figures without a degree like becoming a nuclear power reactor operator, commercial pilot, or power plant operator.
+The bottom line is that plenty of jobs will earn you five figures without a degree, like becoming a nuclear power reactor operator, commercial pilot, or power plant operator.